Exit

 Is LSD dangerous?

-HUGE disclaimer: This does NOT apply to people with a family history of mental health issues.
-If you have a history, particularly any history of schizophrenia, psychosis or depression, don’t touch acid with a ten-foot pole… covered in nails… attached to another pole.
+If you have a history, particularly any history of schizophrenia, psychosis or depression, it's best to stay away from the drug.
 It can trigger psychotic episodes and make your mental health condition way, way worse.

 Can you take LSD on antidepressants?